zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Objectives
 ------------
-Be able to use the range equation to aim a projectile.
+Review what we've learned about 2D vectors and motion.

 Agenda
 ---------

-1. Questions over HW and the HW quiz.
+1. Questions over HW.
 2. Debrief the Air Rocket lab and work on writeup
 3. Notes on Relative Velocity